63 Ransomware Statistics Every IT Pro Needs To Know In 2023

 Victims of ransomware attacks have spent over $144.2 million trying to resolve the effects of these attacks.
 Here are statistics you should know around the cost of a ransomware attack:

-- No matter what the ransom amount is, there is a cost to recovering from a ransom attack, which averages $1.85 million.
+23. No matter the ransom amount, there is a cost to recovering from a ransom attack, which averages $1.85 million.
 (Sophos, 2021)

-- Businesses attacked by a ransom hacker are, on average, down for about 15 business days.
+26. On average, businesses attacked by a ransom hacker are down for about 15 business days.
 Because of this inactivity, businesses lose roughly $8,500 an hour.
 (Health IT Security, 2020)

 Preparing for a Ransomware Attack

 With many cyber threats, it may seem nearly impossible to avoid an attack.
-And with increased notoriety, power, and sensitive data, then the chances of an attack happening increases exponentially.
+And with increased notoriety, power, and sensitive data, then the chances of an attack happening increase exponentially.

 You can take steps to prevent an attack within your organization: